 The cost per reformulation was estimated by the Dossier Submitter for each sector or product group based on information received from industry.
 SEAC notes that the costs per reformulation vary considerably (ranging from €10 000 to more than €1 million) among the different industry sectors.
-Some differences in costs are plausible, because of different product requirements determining the resources needed to complete the reformulations.
+Some differences in costs are plausible, because of different product requirements determining the resources needed to complete the reformulations as well as the differences in the current availability of alternatives and R&D budgets.
 However, SEAC also observes that the functions of microplastics in different products are partly similar (e.g. encapsulation or opacifying), which makes it difficult to judge the validity of these differences in costs based on available information.

 SEAC highlights that the cost per reformulation is likely to decrease with an increasing number of products that need to be reformulated because of both learning effects and economies of scale.
-Therefore, spending on R&D to develop alternatives is difficult to quantify per product, because the number of products to be reformulated capitalising the R&D investment needs to be known.
-Furthermore, a share of product reformulations may be coordinated with ongoing R&D activities and product development meaning that for these baseline reformulations no extra cost is induced by the proposed ban.
+Total spending on R&D to develop alternatives is largely uncertain.
+Furthermore, it is difficult to quantify R&D costs per product, because the number of products to be reformulated capitalising the R&D investment needs to be known.
+In terms of the net impacts of the restriction proposal, it is important to take into account that a share of product reformulations may be coordinated with ongoing R&D activities and product development meaning that for these baseline reformulations no extra cost is induced by the proposed ban.
 For some sectors (cosmetic products, detergents) the Dossier Submitter took this into account in the underlying assumptions of the cost assessments by estimating the share of baseline reformulations.
 SEAC considers this approach to be useful in order to derive a more realistic number of reformulations induced by the proposed restriction.

+During the consultation on the SEAC draft opinion, there were comments raising the potentially high costs of biodegradability testing resulting from the criteria proposed by RAC including cost estimates to accomplish ISO tests (group 4) and OECD simulation tests (Group 5) (e.g. #663, #784, #785).
+SEAC considers biodegradability testing an integral part of R&D spending to develop alternatives, hence in principle the testing requirements resulting from biodegradability criteria influence reformulation costs.
+The cost data received in the consultation provide an indication of potential testing costs for one polymer.
+However, based on this information it is not possible to provide a reliable estimate of total testing costs resulting from the biodegradability criteria, because (i) the number of polymers to be tested in response to the restriction proposal and (ii) the average number of the different types of tests that will be performed per polymer is unknown .
+Therefore, SEAC cannot conclude on the overall magnitude of biodegradability testing costs.

 Raw material costs